JamesGJ5-Learning-To-Code/todo-list/README.md

 - If a project.priority changes, the order of projects in the DOM may have to change (for now, just reset or something)
 - Creating new project might alter order of projects in DOM
 - Will use factory functions and modules

+# Step-By-Step Plan

+1. Write application logic for allProjects
+2. Write application logic for project
+3. Write DOM logic for project
+4. Add a couple of projects to the DOM
+5. Write application logic for todoItem
+...
+Penultimate.
+Hiding/expansion
+Last.
+Persistence